History

 Welcome to the History department at St Gregory’s.

-We are a well-resourced department with four specialist History teachers.
+We are a well-resourced department with five specialist History teachers.

 History is presented as both challenging and relevant to all pupils.
 The curriculum provides opportunities for pupils to develop independent and collaborative learning skills through a range of enquiry projects.